 Accommodation prices in Sweden vary according to the day of the week or the season.
 Pricing falls into two main categories: the higher price is charged for stays from Sunday to Thursday outside of the summer peak (generally mid-June to mid-Aug); the lower rate is charged on Fridays and Saturdays.
 This lower rate is also applied every day during the summer peak.
 Remember though that this rule does not apply across the board and there are some places that actually charge higher prices in summer in line with most other countries; this is usually the case with hotels on the west coast.
 When we give two prices in the guide, these reflect the difference in price according to season or day, with the high-season and weekend rate generally given first.
-Single rooms, where available, usually cost between sixty and eighty percent of the price.

 The majority of hostels are run by STF (Svenska Turistföreningen; t 08 463 22 70, w svenskaturistforeningen.se).
-Apart from the STF hostels there are a number of independently run hostels, usually charging similar prices; we’ve mentioned the most useful in the text, and tourist offices will have details of any other local independent hostels.
+Apart from the STF hostels there are a number of independently run hostels, usually charging similar prices; we’ve mentioned the most useful ones in the text, and tourist offices will have details of any other local independent hostels.

 Fell stations and cabins

 Fell stations (fjällstationer), or mountain lodges, provide top-notch, hostel-like accommodation along mountain hiking routes; prices vary and are given in the guide.
 They’re usually better equipped than the average youth hostel: rooms are private rather than dorms, and each fell station has a sauna, a shop and a kitchen.